 Mark Rowland Chief Executive of The Mental Health Foundation talks about how the evidence available shows the benefits of nature on our mental health and well-being.

-Groundwork North Wales works with individuals and communities across North Wales to improve well-being.
-We work on improving local green space, reducing waste, and protecting the natural environment these spaces can then be utilised to the benefit of individuals and community’s well-being.
+Groundwork North Wales and Wild Ground, work with individuals and communities across North Wales to improve well-being.
+We work on improving local green space, reducing waste, and protecting the natural environment, these spaces can then be utilised to the benefit of individuals and community’s well-being.

-In 2019-2020 Groundwork North Wales through our projects and volunteering were able to assist in;
+In 2019-2020 Groundwork North Wales Group through our projects and volunteering were able to assist in;

 - 2432 people engaging with the natural environment